Montoneros: 1976

-Under Jorge Videla's junta
+Under Videla's junta

-On 24 March 1976, Isabel Perón was ousted and a military junta installed, led by General Jorge Rafael Videla.
-On 4 April 1976, Montoneros assassinated a naval commander (José Guillermo Burgos) and a Chrysler executive (Jorge Ricardo Kenny) and ambushed and killed three policemen in a patrol car.
+On 24 March 1976, Isabel Perón was ousted, and a military junta led by General Jorge Rafael Videla was installed.
+On 4 April 1976, Montoneros assassinated a naval commander (José Guillermo Burgos) and a Chrysler executive (Jorge Ricardo Kenny), and they ambushed and killed three policemen in a patrol car.
 On 26 April 1976, Montoneros guerrillas killed Colonel Abel Héctor Elías Cavagnaro outside his home in Tucumán province.
-On 27 June 1976, Montoneros guerrillas operating in the city of Rosario ambushed and destroyed two police cars, killing three police officers During the first three months of the military government, more than 70 policemen were killed in leftist guerrilla attacks.On 11 August 1976, urban guerrillas dressed like police officers intercepted and killed army corporal Jorge Antonio Bulacio, with two shots to the head and set fire to his military lorry belonging to the 141st Headquarters Communications Battalion with a Molotov cocktail bomb.
-On 3 November 1976, a Chrysler executive, Carlos Roberto Souto, was killed in Buenos Aires by Montoneros.
+On 27 June 1976, Montoneros guerrillas operating in the city of Rosario ambushed and destroyed two police cars, killing three police officers.
+During the first three months of the military government, more than 70 policemen were killed in leftist guerrilla attacks.
+On 11 August 1976, urban guerrillas dressed as police officers intercepted and killed army corporal Jorge Antonio Bulacio with two shots to the head, and they used a Molotov cocktail to set fire to his lorry belonging to the Argentine Army's 141st Headquarters Communications Battalion.
+On 3 November 1976, Montoneros killed a Chrysler executive, Carlos Roberto Souto, in Buenos Aires.

-On 4 January 1977, a female guerrilla (Ana María González) from the Montoneros movement shot and killed Private Guillermo Félix Dimitri of the 10th Mechanized Infantry Brigade while he was on roadblock duty outside the Chrysler factory in the San Justo suburb of Buenos Aires.
+On 4 January 1977, a female guerrilla (Ana María González) from Montoneros shot and killed Private Guillermo Félix Dimitri of the Argentine army's 10th Motorized Infantry Brigade while he was on roadblock duty outside the Chrysler factory in the San Justo suburb of Buenos Aires.

-On 27 January, a Montoneros bomb explodes outside a police station in the city of Rosario in Santa Fe Province, killing a policeman (Miguel Angel Bracamonte) and a 15-year-old girl (María Leonor Berardi), an innocent bystander.
-On 28 January, a female Montoneros guerrilla (22-year-old Juana Silvia Charura) placed a bomb inside the 2nd Police Station in the suburb of Cuidadela, destroying the building and killing three policemen: Commissioner Carlos A. Benítez, Sub-Commissioner Lorenzo Bonnani and Agent César Landeria.
+On 27 January, a Montoneros bomb exploded outside a police station in the city of Rosario in Santa Fe Province; the bomb killed a policeman (Miguel Angel Bracamonte) and a 15-year-old girl (María Leonor Berardi), an innocent bystander.
+On 28 January, a female Montoneros guerrilla (22-year-old Juana Silvia Charura) placed a bomb inside the 2nd Police Station in the suburb of Ciudadela outside Buenos Aires, destroying the building and killing three policemen: Commissioner Carlos A. Benítez, Subcommissioner Lorenzo Bonnani, and Agent César Landeria.

-On 10 February, two police officers (Roque Alipio Farías and Ernesto Olivera) from an anti-explosives unit were fatally wounded trying to deactivate a bomb rigged to a motorbike in Rosario.
-On 15 February 1977, army corporal Osvaldo Ramón Ríos was killed after his patrol came under fire from three Montoneros gun-men that had barricaded themselves inside a house in the Ezpeleta suburb of Buenos Aires.

-On 17 February 1977 around 06.30 local time, Ireneo Garnica and Alejandro Díaz, both railway workers who had refused to participate in a strike, were killed when Montoneros threw a bomb at them from a car in the suburb of Quilmes in Buenos Aires.
-On 19 March 1977, 45-year-old Sergeant Martín A. Novau from the Federal Police was shot and killed while he was repairing a police car in a work shop in Buenos Aires.
+On 10 February, two police officers (Roque Alipio Farías and Ernesto Olivera) from an anti-explosives unit were fatally wounded while attempting to deactivate a bomb rigged to a motorbike in Rosario.
+On 15 February 1977, army corporal Osvaldo Ramón Ríos was killed after his patrol came under fire from three Montoneros gunmen who had barricaded themselves inside a house in the Ezpeleta suburb of Buenos Aires.
+On 17 February 1977 around 6:30 am local time, Ireneo Garnica and Alejandro Díaz—railway workers who had refused to participate in a strike—were killed by a Montoneros bomb thrown from a car in the suburb of Quilmes outside Buenos Aires.
+On 19 March 1977, 45-year-old Sergeant Martín A. Novau from the Federal Police was shot and killed while repairing a police car in a workshop in Buenos Aires.